-The FBI arrested the man, Timothy Carpenter, largely based on location data from his cell phone that put him within two miles of the crimes.
+The Fourth Amendment normally protects Americans’ right to privacy.
+But using a contested interpretation of the law, a Detroit man was sentenced to 116 years in prison in 2014 for a series of armed robberies.The FBI arrested the man, Timothy Carpenter, largely based on location data from his cell phone that put him within two miles of the crimes.
 While those records pieced together an exhaustive picture of Carpenter’s every move over nearly half a year, the feds didn’t need a warrant to obtain them because of a legal theory related to the Fourth Amendment known as the “third-party doctrine.”

 When Carpenter voluntarily turned his cell phone data over to a third party — in this case a cell-phone service provider — he lost any “reasonable expectation of privacy,” the theory goes.
 And the third-party doctrine doesn’t just apply to cell phone data, but private images, healthcare information, and in some circumstances, even phone calls.

 Carpenter’s lawyers, however, will argue before the Supreme Court on Wednesday that law enforcement violated his Constitutional right to privacy by not obtaining a warrant before searching his cell phone data.
 The third-party doctrine, they say, is outdated and too narrow to suit today’s ever-changing technologies.“Most scholars agree that privacy is not an all-or-nothing phenomenon,” said Jody Blanke, a veteran professor of computer privacy law at Atlanta’s Mercer University.
 He signed an amicus brief in support of Carpenter.
 “You can disclose information to a third party and still have a reasonable expectation of privacy.”A decision in favor of Carpenter, however, would limit law enforcement’s access to information that could help them prevent or solve crime.
 Regardless, the case will either drastically expand or limit Americans’ right to privacy in the digital age.